northstarhana/northstarhana/content/Unreal Engine/Stop Live Coding.md

 Adding files in vanilla Visual Studio is tricky.
 Because the .sln is fake and does not actually show our real project structure, attempting to add a new file from the solution tree will instead add it to `Intermediate/` which is not actually where our source code is discoverable.
 * Open your file explorer/terminal to where we want to add a new file
 * Create the file in your filesystem
-* Right click our .uproject file and click  `Generate Visual Studio Project Files`
+* Right click your .uproject file and click  `Generate Visual Studio Project Files`
 * Press F5 to compile.
 If the build succeeds with no compile errors the Editor will open automatically

 > [!Tip]